Fuding Silver Needle White Tea

-Silver Needle (also: White Hair Silver Needle, Baihao Yinzhen 白 毫 银 针) White Tea is one of the two main and best known types of white tea.
-Just like its white tea sibling, Bai Mu Dan (White Peony), it originates from the northern and northern east parts of the Chinese province of Fujian.
-There, the production of Silver Needle Tea is centered in the regions of Fuding and Zhenghe, where the specific processing method for white tea as we know it today has only been developed during the second half of the 19th century.
-This makes white tea the youngest among the six classic categories of Chinese teas.
+Silver Needle Tea (also: White Hair Silver Needle, Baihao Yinzhen is one of two main types of white tea.
+Just like its sibling, Bai Mu Dan (White Peony), it originates from the north-eastern parts of the Chinese province of Fujian.
+There, the production of Silver Needle Tea focuses on the regions of Fuding and Zhenghe.
+In both places, white tea processing dates back to the second half of the 19th century only.
+This makes white tea the youngest among the six classic Chinese tea categories.

 What is White Tea?